-Now that you can see all possibilities, answer these questions using the picture.
-Put your answers in the blanks below the numbers:
+Now that you can see all possibilities, answer these questions, putting your answers in the blanks below the numbers:

-Out of the 36 possibilities how many add up to
+Out of the 36 how many add up to

 Notice that out of the 36 different possibilities, there are 3 of them that have the dice add up to 4.
 Thus, the probability of getting a sum of 4 is 3 out of 36 (3/36).